clickberry/aws-discovery-service-nodejs/README.md

 *mongo.test.contoso.io --- 172.23.54.22*

 ### Configure credentials
 The discovery service needs credentials for correct work.
-You should set instance policy:
+You should set policy for instance role:
 ```
 {
     "Version": "2012-10-17",